nickpolizogopoulos/nickpolizogopoulos/README.md

 - 👋 Hi, I’m Nick
 - 👀 I’m interested in Web Development and Software Programming
-- 🌱 I’m currently learning Front-end Development with JavaScript and React with TypeScript.
+- 🌱 I’m currently learning Front-end Development using React with TypeScript.
 - 📫 Reach me at linkedin.com/in/nickpolizogopoulos/

 <!---